 Don’t simply dump a container of water while watering tomatoes in pots.
-Give a moderate stream water so the fertilized soil have sufficient opportunity to assimilate the water before the water empties out.
+Give moderate stream water so the fertilized soil has sufficient opportunity to assimilate the water before the water empties out.

-Another regular newbie botch is to neglect to cut openings in the lower part of the holder.
-The abundance water that the dirt gets needs an approach to deplete out of the pot.
+Another regular newbie botch is neglecting to cut openings in the lower part of the holder.
+The abundance of water that the dirt gets needs an approach to deplete out of the pot.
 As referenced above, wet soil isn’t appropriate for tomato plant roots.